open-edge-platform/.github/profile/README.md

   and the Deep Learning Streamer (DL Streamer) for validating media and edge AI analytics benchmarks.

 Each repository includes contribution guidelines and templates for reporting issues.

+You can access the platform documentation at https://docs.openedgeplatform.intel.com/.

 Unless otherwise noted, the platform’s repositories are primarily released under the Apache 2.0 license.